ehoang0106/blog/source/_drafts/gas.md

 Here's how it works:
 - I host a bot on my Raspberry Pi to save money.
+- [Terraform](https://blog.khoah.net/tags/terraform/) helps me spin up the database by using DynamoDB.
-- Every 24 hours, the bot spins up a Chrome driver to crawl data from Google.
+- Every 24 hours, the bot will get data from Google.
-- Once the results are returned, the bot writes the data to DynamoDB and then returns the results in the chat.
+- The bot then writes the data to DynamoDB and returns the results in the chat.

 Since this is a budget project, I use web scraping to gather data from Google instead of paying for their API.
 It's been 3 months now, and the code is still working great!
-If you're interested in the code, you can access it here.
+If you're interested in the code, you can access it [here](https://github.com/ehoang0106/gas-price).

-*Please note that I specific the Chevron gas station because they offer the best quality gas in the city.
-You can adjust it in the code if needed.*
+*Please note that I specifically track Chevron gas stations because they offer the best quality gas in the city.*

-This is a result is returned from the bot.
-When giving them a command.
+Here is an example of the bot's response when given a command:

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/gas1.png)

-And this is a data in my DynamoDB.
+And here is the data stored in my DynamoDB:

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/gas2.png)

 As promised, I also configured OpenID Connect (OIDC) within my workflows to authenticate with AWS.
-You can follow this document on GitHub to configure your setup, but here is an example from my workflow files:
+You can follow this [document](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) on GitHub to configure your setup, but here is an example from my workflow files:
 ```
 permissions:
   contents: read # This is required for actions/checkout